 In any other place, Tofukuji would be the pride of the city, but in temple-saturated Kyoto it often gets overlooked – except in autumn, when visitors flock from far & wide to see its colours.

 You can freely wander round the main grounds, but entrance to Tofukuji’s famous gardens requires a paid ticket (400 yen at time of writing).
-The gardens are nice and include Tsutenkyo, a grand old covered wooden footbridge across the steam; this becomes particularly impressive in autumn, when the massed ranks of maple trees below turn a fiery red in their last show of defiance against the coming winter.
+The gardens are nice and include Tsutenkyo, a grand old covered wooden footbridge across the steam; it’s at its most impressive in autumn, when the massed ranks of maple trees below turn a fiery red in their last show of defiance against the coming winter.
 If you’re there in autumn, it’s probably worth paying to enter the gardens, though be prepared for some serious crowds; if you don’t want to pay or can’t stand the shuffling crowds, a good tip is to exit the temple’s main entrance and turn right, where you’ll find a public path crossing another bridge over the same stream.
 This footbridge isn’t quite as grand, but it’s still nice and you can see the same autumn colours from the opposite angle (with a view of the Tsutenkyo bridge included); you’ll still have to wait your turn and jostle elbows to take photos, though.

 The autumn colours at Tofukuji really are magnificent; at their peak, the shade of the leaves is such a bright red it looks fake: